 A super pretty place to spend some time, there’s also a botanical garden situated here with a collection of tropical and subtropical plants to gawp at, which – if you’re into filling your apartment with succulents and taking pictures of them for your Insta – has got to be one of the best hipster things to do in Malaga.

 22. Hike up to the Gibralfaro viewpoint

 Being up high, the views from here are nothing short of stunning.
 You can see the old parts of Malaga, its high rises, its bullring, the whole city stretching towards the Mediterranean sea.
-The bonus of this viewpoint is that it’s actually part of Gibralfaro Castle, which is named after the Moorish era lighthouse which used to stand on the site, Jabal-Faruk.
+The bonus of this viewpoint is that it’s actually part of Catillo de Gibralfaro, which is named after the Moorish era lighthouse which used to stand on the site, Jabal-Faruk.

 The art museum (Museo Carmen Thyssen) situated at Palacio de Villalón is well worth seeing if you’re on the search for artsy things to do in Malaga.
 However, it’s the actual building itself that is the main draw.
 Dating back to the 16th century, this stunning palace is a beautiful place to explore and take a few snaps of.

 The art, too, is pretty cool.
 Spread across two floors, it’s the place to go to soak up a few 19th century Spanish and particularly Andalusian artwork.
 It features a wide range of different painting styles and schools (think works by famous artists such as Ortega, as well as Sanchez-Perrier, and a whole load more).
-Anybody with an interest in art will love this place; anyone else will simply love the building.
+Anybody with an interest in art will want to book a tour for the Museo Carmen Thyssen; anyone else will simply love the building.